noobiept-other/blog_example/readme.md

 Lets do a simple blog with django.

+We'll write it step by step, starting first by showing a list of posts, then how to open an individual post.
+We'll add some categories and then finally add some simple search functionality.

+# First Steps #

-Initialize the project.
+Lets start by initializing the project.

 `django-admin startproject blog_example`

 We'll assume this blog is part of a bigger website, so we'll try to contain all our files in a single place.

-We'll create a django application to keep it separated from the rest, and to be easy to add to any other website.
+We'll create a django application to keep it separated from the rest of the project, so its easier to add to any other project.

 `python manage.py startapp blog`

-Then add to the settings.
+Then add to the settings and add the urls.

+## blog_example/settings.py ##

     INSTALLED_APPS = [
         # ...
         'blog',
     ]

-And add the urls.

 ## blog_example/urls.py ##